BlackOpsOne/BO1-Microsoft-Changes/README.md

 ![image](https://github.com/user-attachments/assets/6c203f2c-5e45-4b66-8963-112376926c43)

+### Der Riese
+- The Pack a Punch teleporter is extremely shiny and has added parts to it.

 ## Textures/Camos
-- Custom camos work just fine, those do not get reset.
+- Custom camos work just fine.

 - The `main` folder contains 60 `.iwd` files now, whereas Steam has `42`.
 These files contain over 9,000 new textures/sounds, some are duplicates (this is the same on Steam but not to this degree).
   - Some of the last modified dates of the files within these iwd archives go back as far as 2024.